Mindgreppers/lifemaker_web/content/_index.md

 ---

 ## Happiness (in continuity)
-**is the ultimate desire behind all human desires.
-It comes from understanding and knowing Existence and Co-existence, and thus living accordingly.**
+**We can all agree that happiness is the ultimate desire behind all human desires.** It comes from understanding and knowing Existence and Co-existence; and living accordingly.

 > Lifemaker is a movement towards good, for every Human (family), and all Earth.

-As a growing family integrated by the same understanding, we are pooling in our perspectives and resources, to protect and nurture Humanity and Earth, and play together in abundance.
+As a growing family integrated by the same understanding, we are pooling in our perspectives and resources, to protect and nurture Humanity and Earth, and thrive together in abundance.

 ## A friendly Lifeline is here for you